Challenging Migration Studies

 Alana Lentin and Gavan Titley

-This provocative new series challenges the established field of migration studies to think beyond its policy-oriented frameworks and to engage with the complex and myriad forms in which the global migration regime is changing in the twenty-first century.
-It proposes to draw together studies that engage with the current transformation of the politics of migration, and the meaning of ‘migrant’, from the below of grassroots, local, transnational and multi-sited coalitions, projects and activisms.
+This provocative series challenges the established field of migration studies to think beyond its policy-oriented frameworks and to engage with the complex and myriad forms in which the global migration regime is changing in the twenty-first century..
+This series draws together studies that engage with the current transformation of the politics of migration, and the meaning of ‘migrant’, from the below of grassroots, local, transnational and multi-sited coalitions, projects and activisms.
 Attuned to the contemporary resurgence of migrant-led and migration-related movements, and anti-racist activism, the series builds on work carried out at the critical margins of migration studies to evaluate the ‘border industrial complex’ and its fall-outs, build a decolonial perspective on global migration flows, and critically reassess the link between (im)migration, citizenship and belonging in the cross-border future.